 ...
 Footer (64 bytes)

-WAL Ring and Recovery
+WAL ring and recovery

 The WAL is a fixed-size circular buffer starting at offset 8 KiB.
 Each record has a 48-byte header: 8-byte monotonic sequence, 4-byte payload length, 4-byte flags (bit 0 = padding), and 32-byte SHA-256 of the payload.

-Record types are putFrame, deleteFrame, supersedeFrame, putEmbedding.
+Record types are putFrame, deleteFrame, supersedeFrame, and putEmbedding.
 When the ring wraps, padding records fill the gap.
 A sentinel (all-zero header) marks the end of valid data.

 - If a WAL replay snapshot exists in the header (magic WALSNAP1), use its cursors to skip already-committed records.